denisecodes/CV/README.md

 - I play badminton (🥇 Winner of Windy Panda Beginners Tournament 2023, 🥉 3rd place at South West Strings Ladies Tournament 2022)
-- I practice meditation and yoga reguarly
+- I practice meditation and yoga regularly
 - I volunteered at Codebar and Chingu to organise group projects
 - I contribute to admin work for asideofcode